 How to make Windows 8 seem normal( zdnet.com).

-Nearly every day I read some sort of new article about the failure of Windows 8, or how the replacement product, currently called “Blue”, is in the works.
-Why?
-Are they just trying to repeat the reboot of Vista as Windows 7?
-I just don’t get what’s going on in Redmond?
+Almost every day I check out some sort of new post about the failure of Windows 8, or how the replacement product, currently called “Blue”, is in the works.
+Are they simply attempting to repeat the reboot of Vista as Windows 7?

-When Vista first came out, it was labeled trash, and everybody hated it.
-Then Windows 7 came out as a replacement, and was universally seen as “What Vista should have been”.
-So now, Windows 8 comes out, everybody hates it, and everyone is saying Blue is “What Win 8 should have been”.
+When Vista initially came out, it was identified garbage, and everyone disliked it.
+Then Windows 7 came out as a replacement, and was universally viewed as “What Vista must have been”.
+So now, Windows 8 comes out, everyone dislikes it, and everyone is stating Blue is “What Win 8 need to have been”.

-Is this their strategy now?
-Release something, find out who hates it and why, and then release the fix?
-Really?
-That’s market research?
-And I thought IBM was bad at this back in the 90’s.
+Release something, discover out who dislikes it and why, and then release the repair?
+And I believed IBM was bad at this back in the 90s.

 Who is Responsible?

-The discussion that spurred this was with a business contact.
-When I mentioned that Win 8 adoption was lagging behind even Vista, he blamed the value-added vendors for not keeping up with what Microsoft was doing.
-He thought the software developers should try to keep up with – or even stay ahead of – whatever Microsoft is doing.
+The discussion that stimulated this was with a service contact.
+He blamed the value-added suppliers for not keeping up with what Microsoft was doing when I discussed that Win 8 adoption was lagging behind even Vista.
+He thought the software application developers ought to attempt to keep up with – and even stay ahead of – whatever Microsoft is doing.